celistimen/Light-curve-classification/README.md

 ## Stellar explorer
 I developed a web application to visualize light curves and their features.
 The code can be found in this folder.
+The app uses the data in a different format.
+The data can be downloaded [here](https://drive.google.com/file/d/1GBpZpAPH_u5mWztzTYrxCTVElWcLn1Ah/view?usp=sharing), and needs to be placed in the Stellar-explorer/data/ folder.

 Note that the web app has not been tested in a production environment